EPCCed/eidf-docs/docs/services/gpuservice/shared-cephfs.md

 ## Accessing the Shared Filesystem (CephFS) on the GPU Service

-To access directories in the shared filesystem, a project will need to create static persistent volumes which point to the Shared Filesystem.
+To access directories in the shared filesystem, a project will need to create static persistent volumes which point to the Shared Filesystem (CephFS).
 Creation of these static persistent volumes is done using the EIDF Portal.

 !!! important "Portal Creation Operation Only"